What it takes to turn ideas into reality

 The same goes for a startup.
-Beyond technical tools, what are the connections, the opportunities, and the organizations in your community that you can leverage to help spread the word, acquire funding, recruit talent, find mentors, and so forth?
+Beyond technical tools, what are the connections, opportunities, and organizations in your community that you can leverage to help spread the word, acquire funding, recruit talent, find mentors, and so forth?

 If you’re thinking about a startup, take a look and figure out how you can best leverage your assets and the ecosystem around you.
 You may just 'hack' your way towards a sustainable and scalable business.

 "What tools, digital or physical, will help you achieve this goal?"
 Via hackNY

 Builder, maker, designer, founder - the world of startups is flush with words describing people who make something out of nothing.
 Hacking is about doing the very same thing.
 It’s having an idea that you think is worth pursuing and going after it.
 Whether that’s a wacky AI chatbot you plan on building in a weekend, an app to disrupt an entire industry, or even a small business, “making things” is a fulfilling and positive way to view entrepreneurship and startups.